Herb Grubel

 Herbert Gunter Grubel (born February 26, 1934) is a Canadian professor, economist, writer, and former politician.
-He represented the electoral district of Capilano—Howe Sound in the House of Commons of Canada from 1993 to 1997.
+He is Professor Emeritus of Economics at Simon Fraser University and a Senior Fellow at the Fraser Institute.

+Early life and education

 Grubel was born in Frankfurt, Germany.
+He migrated to the United States in 1956 and to Canada in 1972.

+He graduated from a Gymnasium in Frankfurt, Germany (1954), from Rutgers University with a B.A.
+(1958) and from Yale University with a Ph.D. in economics (1963).

+Academic career

+Grubel served full-time on the faculties of Yale University (1961–1962), Stanford University (1962–1963), University of Chicago (1963–1966), the University of Pennsylvania Wharton School (1966–1971), and Simon Fraser University (1972–1999).

+He also held temporary positions at the following institutions: the Australian National University as Research Fellow (1969); the U.S. Treasury, International Division, as Senior Policy Analyst (1971); Nuffield College, Oxford as Visiting Research Fellow (1974–1975); the University of Nairobi in Kenya as CIDA Visiting Professor (1978–1979); the University of Cape Town as Visiting Professor (February–June 1984, April–May 1989); the Institute of Southeast Asian Studies in Singapore as Distinguished Fellow in International Banking and Finance (Fall 1985); Bundesbank Visiting Professor of International Finance at the Free University of Berlin (Summer Semester 1990); and holder of the Agip Chair in International Economics at the Johns Hopkins School of Advanced International Studies in Bologna, Italy (Spring Semester 2008).

+Political career

 As a member of the Reform Party, Grubel defeated former federal cabinet minister Mary Collins in the 1993 election, pushing her into third place.
 He served as the party's finance critic from 1995 to 1997, and was controversial for his outspoken support of Canada moving toward a flat tax system.

 Grubel did not run in the 1997 election.
 As of 2011 he is professor emeritus of economics at Simon Fraser University and senior fellow of the Fraser Institute.
 He has also worked at the economic faculties of Yale, Stanford, the University of Chicago and the University of Pennsylvania.

+Publications

 Grubel has published 27 books and more than 130 professional articles in economics, dealing with international trade and finance and a wide range of economic policy issues.
+His areas of research include the economics of monetary union and the economics and politics of Canadian immigration.
 One of his most important contributions to international economics is the Grubel–Lloyd index, which measures intra-industry trade of a particular product.
 While at the Fraser Institute Herbert published a paper titled: "The Case for the Amero: The Economics and Politics of a North American Monetary Union", in which he proposed that Canada and the USA adopt a shared currency called the 'amero'.